Live (band): Kowalczyk's return and takeover; dispute over name ownership: 2016–present

 In November 2022, it was reported that Gracey filed a lawsuit against Taylor and Dahlheimer as managers of their company, ThinkLoud.
 Gracey cited counts of breach of fiduciary duty and breach of contract.
 Also that month, former business partner Bill Hynes filed a civil lawsuit against Taylor, Gracey, and Dahlheimer, seeking hundreds of thousands of dollars he had allegedly loaned to each of them.
 This latter suit was settled in July 2025.

 In February 2023, Rolling Stone released a detailed article on the discord within the band, mostly focusing on the issues between Chad Taylor and Hynes.
 Immediately after the article's publication, Hynes sued Taylor for defamation.
 In August 2023, the Pennsylvania State Police charged Hynes with two felonies involving theft of nearly $4.4 million from the band's business and its primary investor, though Hynes and the investor's attorney claim that a settlement had been reached over such issues in August 2022.
 Taylor and Hynes settled their lawsuit in March 2025, under undisclosed terms.
 In a March 2025 affidavit, Taylor stated, "Many of the implications and quotations contained in this article were based on my limited knowledge at that time, and I have subsequently learned through discovery that many of my impressions were not complete."

 In September 2023, Live announced a co-headlining tour of Australia with Incubus for April 2024, marking the first time the two bands have toured together.
 On August 16, 2024, the band released the song "Lady Bhang (She Got Me Rollin)", which also features a guest appearance by Dean DeLeo of Stone Temple Pilots.

+In February 2026, Taylor and Gracey issued a cease and desist letter to Kowalczyk, asserting that his rights to use the band's name had been revoked by Action Front Unlimited, Inc. and demanding he stop using it for touring and other commercial activities.
+Kowalczyk disputed the claims, with his attorney stating they are "without merit" and indicating the matter would be resolved through legal action.
+Despite the cease and desist, Kowalczyk proceeded with a previously planned Canadian tour under the rebranded name +LIVE+.